Six reasons to set up an Australian Partnership Agreement?

 Rather than a partnership, why not trade via a company?

-But, companies are poor structures in which to conduct farming business.
+However, companies have poor structures in which to conduct farming business.
 They are not eligible for a range of primary production concessions:

 But companies are useful as trustees of your Family Trust and Unit Trust.
 As a mere corporate trustee, the company does not trade in its own right.
 It trades on behalf of the trust structure and trust beneficiaries.